V01D-NULL/limine-terminal-port/README.md

 Please let us know if any issues arise, thank you!

 ## Features
-* Almost every feature that Limine terminal supports
+* Almost every feature that Limine terminal has is supported
-* Multiple terminals support in VBE mode
+* Multiple terminals support

 ## Limitations
-* Currently background loading is unsupported (broken)
+* Currently only background loading is unsupported (broken)
-* Text mode should work but is untested
+* Text mode should work but it's untested

 ## Usage

 1. First off, choose a font from fonts/ folder or create your own and load it in your os (link it directly to the kernel, load it from filesystem, as a module, etc)

-2. To initialize the terminal, include `term.hpp` and provide some basic functions declared in the header file.
+2. To initialize the terminal, include `term.h` and provide some basic functions declared in the header file (Example shown below)

 3. Create new term_t and run `term_init(term, arguments);` (If you set bios to false, you will not be able to use text mode)